Joseph Ernest Atkins: Murders, trial, and execution

 Arthur Henderson, the neighbor with whom Joseph had been drinking, testified that Joseph told him "when I go home anything I see in sight I'm going to kill."

 In January 1986, Joseph Atkins was indicted for two counts of murder, two counts of assault with intent to kill, one count of first degree burglary, and two counts of unlawful possession of a weapon.
-Joseph's prior murder conviction made the crime a capital case.
+Joseph's prior murder conviction elevated the crime to a capital offense.
 Prosecutors sought death sentences for both murders.
 In June 1986, Joseph was convicted of all charges.
 His defense team argued for leniency on the grounds of his alcoholism and intoxication at the time the murders.
 The prosecution pointed to the cutting of the phone lines as evidence that he was well aware of his actions.

 Referring to Joseph's use of his military service as mitigation, the prosecution said:And you go to that wall in Washington, and there are fifty thousand names of soldiers who have died, of heroes.
 You pick out any one of those names of the fifty thousand.
 Pick one out.
 Soldier, you've given the ultimate sacrifice.
 You've been there.
 Would your service in any way mitigate or excuse the horrible conduct of this defendant, the intentional, malicious murder of his father and of a 13-year-old, defenseless, innocent child?
 They would be insulted by the question were they alive, insulted by the question.
 To use that as an excuse for what went on here is insulting.After deliberating for just over an hour, the jury recommended a death sentence on both counts.
 One of Joseph's appeals concerned the issue of parole eligibility.
 South Carolina did not have life without parole at the time of the murders.
 The jury asked the judge if they could impose consecutive life sentences, having been told that Joseph would become eligible for parole after 20 years of a life sentence.
 After the judge replied that the question of concurrent or consecutive sentences was his decision, the prosecution said the jury's actual question was if they could give Joseph a life sentence with no chance of parole for 40 years.

 The judge said Joseph would become eligible for parole after 20 years regardless of whether his life sentences were consecutive or concurrent.
 In 1990, the South Carolina Supreme Court agreed in a 4-1 decision that multiple life terms with parole eligibility "cannot be aggregated, and are to be considered as one general sentence, the parole eligibility for which is 20 years".

 After a failed appeal for clemency, Joseph was executed by lethal injection at Broad River Correctional Institution in Columbia, South Carolina, on January 23, 1999.
 He made no final statement.